China

 In today's competitive global market automation end-users and suppliers alike are under increasing pressure to improve return on assets.
 Many companies tend to forget that people are their primary assets.
 Published by Automation World - January 2006.

-Schneider Corp.
+Corp.
 Culture

 Schneider - aggressive French Giant